JRodrigoF/data_engineering_airflow/pipelines/README.md

 ```sh
 docker-compose up
 ```
-Now you should be able to go to [http://localhost:8080](http://localhost:8080) using your browser and start using the UI
+Once it finishes all the loadings, you should be able to go to [http://localhost:8080](http://localhost:8080) using your browser and start using the UI

 ### Connections